decred/dcrdocs/docs/wallets/cli/dcrwallet-tickets.md

 Last updated for CLI release v1.1.2

 This guide is intended to walk through ticket buying using `dcrwallet`.
-It will cover both manual ticket purchases and automatic ticket purchases for solo-voting and stakepool-voting configurations.
+It will cover both manual ticket purchases and automatic ticket purchases for solo-voting and VSP voting configurations.

 **Prerequisites:**